mdgolammafuz/ICO-with-ERC20-Token/README.md

 3. The first ICO (also known as token-sale) was held by Mastercoin in July 2013.
 The Ethereum project raised money with a token-sale in 2014, as well.
 It raised 3,700 BTC in the first 12 hours

 4. **Who can launch an ICO?
-Literally anyone!**
+Anyone!**

 5. Before launching an ICO it’s mandatory to verify and obey the laws of the countries your investors are coming from!
-For example China banned ICOs calling them illegal fundraising.
-Also note that the vast majority of ICOs have failed.
+For example, China banned ICOs calling them illegal fundraising.
+Also, note that the vast majority of ICOs have failed.

 <br/>

 ## ******Planning*** the ICO***
 <br/>

-1. Our **ICO** will be a **Smart Contract** that accepts **ETH** in exchange for our own token named **Maftos (MFT)**
+1. Our **ICO** will be a **Smart Contract** that accepts **ETH** in exchange for our token named **Maftos (MFT)**

 2. The **Maftos** token is a **fully compliant ERC20 token** and will be generated at the ICO time